-There are 14 MyMathLab assignments.
+MyMathLab homework assignments are due most weeks.
 Missed MML assignments receive a score of zero.
 The lowest two MML scores will be dropped.

-Follow the MyLab & Mastering link on Carmen to complete your MML homework assignments.
+Follow the Access Pearson link on Carmen to complete your MML homework assignments.
 MML homework assignments are due at 11:59pm on the dates indicated on the Course Calendar.
 (The Course Calendar is available in Carmen Modules.)
 Late MML homework submissions will be accepted until 10:00am the next day without penalty.
 This late policy is designed to mitigate all instances of technology failure.
 You may not submit MML homework after 10:00am the next day unless you receive an extension from your recitation instructor.